kranthiGude963/PowerBI-Dashboard-Portfolio/README.md

 Operational Query Performance Analytics Dashboard designed to identify execution bottlenecks, optimize warehouse sizing, and improve system efficiency using Power BI and DAX.

-Objective
+Project 2: Query Performance Analysis Dashboard **Project Objective
+**

-This dashboard analyzes database query execution performance to identify bottlenecks and improve warehouse efficiency.
+This dashboard was built to analyze database query performance and identify execution bottlenecks across warehouses, users, and schemas.

-📊 Key Metrics
+The goal is to monitor operational efficiency and improve system performance.

+**Key KPIs**

 Average Total Time